International Non-Binary People's Day

 International Non-Binary People's Day is observed each year on 14 July and is aimed at raising awareness and organising around the issues faced by non-binary people around the world.
 The day was first celebrated in 2012, started by Katje van Loon.
-The date was chosen for being precisely midway between International Men's Day and International Women's Day.
+The date was chosen for being precisely midway between International Women's Day and International Men's Day.

-Most countries in the world do not recognize non-binary as a legal gender, meaning most self-identified non-binary people still have a passport matching their sex and official identification.
-Australia, Bangladesh, Canada, Denmark, Germany, the Netherlands and New Zealand include non-binary gender options on passports, and 23 US states plus Washington DC allow residents to mark their gender as 'X' on their driving licence.

-Non-Binary Awareness Week is the week starting on the Monday preceding International Non-Binary People's Day on 14 July.
-This is an LGBTQ+ awareness period dedicated to those who do not identify with the traditional gender binary, i.e. those who do not exclusively identify as a man or a woman, or who may identify as both a man and a woman, or may identify outside of these categories altogether.
+Non-Binary Awareness Week is the week starting on the Monday, or Sunday regionally, preceding International Non-Binary People's Day on 14 July.
+This is an LGBTQ+ awareness period dedicated to non-binary people.